evangous/angularjs-webpack/README.md

 ### HTML

 `index.html`
 Includes favicon, .css files and bundle.js.
+It also includes the rendered template of the each route into the main layout.

 `/templates/characters.html`
 Displays characters listing page.